simonkovtyk/simonkovtyk/README.md

 </div>

 ### More About Me
-For a complete list of my skills and experience visit my portfolio here.
+For a complete list of my skills and experience <a href="https://kovtyk.com/" target="_blank">visit my portfolio here</a>.

 ## 📫 How to Reach Me

+- 💬 Discord: @simonkov
 - 🌐 [My Portfolio](https://kovtyk.com)
 - ✉️ [simon@kovtyk.com](mailto:simon@kovtyk.com)